 The experience I have created is not by accident it is by design.
-Everything I do on the wedding day, everything I do for my couples is on purpose to create the best experience and capture the best photos.
+Everything I do on the wedding day, everything I do for my couples is to create the best experience and capture genuine photos.

-Here are some FAQ on how that process works to get the awesome end result.
+Here is some information on how that process works to get these extraordinary photos.

 With every couple, I diligently and intentionally work to give them the time and attention they deserve.
 I enjoy learning their story and take the photos that I know will matter the most to them.

 While I provide the obvious, surface level, moments I aim also for photos that require me to dive deeper into to their relationships.

 One week before the wedding I set up a dinner with the couple to hang out.
 Not to discuss wedding logistics, business talk, or camera settings.
 Instead, during this time we all get to know each other more.
 I am genuinely curious about each couple, their family, very close friends, bridal party – anything that could be important or come up on the wedding day.
 My goal is to learn about the relationships of the guests before the wedding day instead of learning it as the day progresses and potentially miss things.

 I also talk about my own personal experience of getting married (quickly upcoming…Oct.
 6th 2018).
 This dinner is very casual but the most important part of the experience that allows me to get deep into your lives.
 I want us all to be comfortable around each other, which telegraphs into the way that I will seamlessly cover your wedding day.